BS in Behavioral Health Science (BHS) Degree

 Offered By: College of Humanities and Social Sciences

-Behavioral health science is the study of human behavior and interaction.
-Specifically, the GCU Bachelor of Science in Behavioral Health Science (BHS) degree program includes the study of the approaches, techniques, current trends, history, research and best practices in behavioral health.
+Behavioral health science encompasses mental health issues, substance use disorders and the physical health issues that may arise from mental or behavioral health issues.1 At Grand Canyon University, the Bachelor of Science in Behavioral Health Science degree includes an in-depth look at the approaches, techniques, current trends, history, research and best practices in behavioral health.

-Students who pursue an education in behavioral health science can prepare for careers that center on helping clients improve their quality of life.
-Graduates of the BHS degree at GCU may go on to help people with: addiction and substance abuse disorders, family dynamics and trauma.
+Students who pursue an education in this field can prepare for careers that center on helping clients improve their quality of life.
+Graduates of this bachelor’s program at GCU may go on to help people with addiction and substance use disorders, family dynamics and trauma.

-Students enrolled in this bachelor’s in behavioral science program will receive a general and broad perspective on each of the specific areas of this field.
-The goal of the behavioral science courses is to help students study human behavior within a Christian values-oriented environment, so that they may emphasize compassion and ethics in their own practice.
-This behavioral health science degree does not lead to licensure, but may meet requirements for more advanced degree programs in healthcare fields.
+As you work toward your BS in behavioral science, you will be introduced to a broad perspective on each of the specific areas of this field.
+The goal of the behavioral science courses is to help you analyze human behavior within a Christian values-oriented environment, so that you may emphasize compassion and ethics in your own practice.
+This degree does not lead to licensure, but it may meet requirements for more advanced degree programs in various healthcare fields.

-The College of Humanities and Social Sciences at GCU designed this BS in Behavioral Health Sciences around the following core competencies:
+The College of Humanities and Social Sciences designed this BS in behavioral science around the following core competencies:

 • Concepts of Behavioral Health